People learn in their dreams and they’re not aware of it.

 “There’s no room for all that.
 We need to prioritize the walking wounded.”

 In the book, they prioritized evacuating the sickest patients first.
-That’s directly opposite of what they teach in the Army and in other programs.
+That’s the opposite of what they teach in the Army and other programs.
 The doctrine there is to do the greatest good for the greatest number of people.

 During normal operating times, the sickest get prioritized first.
 Katrina was anything but normal.